swcarpentry/python-novice-gapminder/_episodes/06-libraries.md

 ## Create an alias for a library module when importing it to shorten programs.

-*   Use `import ... as ...` to give a library a short *alias* while importing it.
+*   Use `import ... as ...` to give the import an *alias*.
+    An alias may be useful for two reasons:
+    *   to shorten the imported module's name
+    *   to avoid confusion or overwriting when importing modules with the same name
-*   Then refer to items in the library using that shortened name.
+*   Then refer to items in the library using the *alias*.

 ~~~
 import math as m